enso-org/jsnext/README.md

-# jsnext
+# JSNext
-Extensible JavaScript preprocessor engine.
+JSNext is an extensible preprocessor engine for JavaScript and other languages that transpile to JavaScript.